Skip to main content

 Plugin Configuration

 Plugins are declared in the settings.plugins array.
-Each entry specifies a source file and a timeout budget.
+Each entry specifies a source file, a timeout budget, and an optional config block handed to the plugin.
 When omitted or empty, no plugins are loaded.

 settings: